LeyRio/ConKD_Collabarative/README.md

 This is the code for improving the model of LTML with Supervised Contrastive Learning and Knowledge Distillation.

-The Model is improved from the work ""
+The Model is improved from the work "Long-Tailed Multi-Label Visual Recognition by Collaborative Training on Uniform and Re-balanced Samplings" by Hao Guo

 ## Requirements
 * [Pytorch](https://pytorch.org/)